-3.11 MCLK AND TCLK
+3.10 MCLK AND TCLK

-3.11.1 MASTER CLOCK (MCLK)
+3.10.1 MASTER CLOCK (MCLK)

 MCLK is an independent, free-running reference clock.
-MCLK is 1.544 MHz for T1/J1 applications and 2.048 MHz in E1 mode.
+MCLK is 1.544 MHz or 37.056 MHz for T1/J1 applications and 2.048 MHz or 49.152 MHz in E1 mode.
 This reference clock is used to generate several internal reference signals:

-- Timing reference for the integrated clock recovery unit. - Timing reference for the integrated digital jitter attenuator. - Timing reference for microcontroller interface. - Generation of RCLK signal during a loss of signal condition if AIS is enabled. - Reference clock during Transmit All Ones (TAOS), all zeros, PRBS/ QRSS and Inband Loopback code if it is selected as the reference clock.
-For ATAO and AIS, MCLK is always used as the reference clock - Reference clock during Transmit All Ones (TAO) condition or sending PRBS/QRSS in hardware control mode.
+- Timing reference for the integrated clock recovery unit. - Timing reference for the integrated digital jitter attenuator. - Timing reference for microcontroller interface. - Generation of RCLK signal during a loss of signal condition if AIS is enabled. - Reference clock during a blue alarm Transmit All Ones (TAOS), all zeros, PRBS/QRSS and inband loopback patterns if it is selected as the reference clock.
+For ATAO and AIS, MCLK is always used as the reference clock.

 Figure-19 shows the chip operation status in different conditions of MCLK and TCLKn.
-The missing of MCLK will set all the TTIPn/TRINGn to high impedance state.
+The missing of MCLK will set all the four TTIP/TRING to high impedance state.

-3.11.2 TRANSMIT CLOCK (TCLK)
+3.10.2 TRANSMIT CLOCK (TCLK)

-TCLKn is used to sample the transmit data on TDn/TDPn, TDNn.
-The active edge of TCLKn can be selected by the TCLK_SEL bit (TCF0, 04H...).
+The TCLKn is used to sample the transmit data on TDn/TDPn, TDNn.
+The active edge of TCLKn can be selected by the TCLK\SEL bit (TCF0, 02H...).
 During Transmit All Ones, PRBS/QRSS patterns or Inband Loopback Code, either TCLKn or MCLK can be used as the reference clock.
-This is selected by the PATT_CLK bit (MAINT0, 0CH...).
+This is selected by the PATT\CLK bit (MAINT0, 0AH...).

-But for Automatic Transmit All Ones and AlS, only MCLK is used as the reference clock and the PATT_CLK bit is ignored.
-In Automatic Transmit All Ones condition, the ATAO bit (MAINTO, OCH) is set to '1'.
-In AlS condition, the AlSE bit (MAINTO, OCH) is set to '1'.
+But for Automatic Transmit All Ones and AlS, only MCLK is used as the reference clock and the PATT\CLK bit is ignored.
+In Automatic Transmit All Ones condition, the ATAO bit (MAINTO, 0AH) is set to '1'.
+In AlS condition, the AlSE bit (MAINTO, 0AH) is set to '1'.

-If TCLKn has been missing for more than 70 MCLK cycles, TCLK_LOS bit (STAT0, 16H...) will be set, and the corresponding TTIPn/TRINGn will become high impedance if this channel is not used for remote loopback or is not using MCLK to transmit internal patterns (TAOS, All Zeros, PRBS and in-band loopback code).
-When TCLK is detected again, TCLK_LOS bit (STAT0, 16H...) will be cleared.
-The reference frequency to detect a TCLK loss is derived from MCLK.
+If TCLKn has been missing for more than 70 MCLK cycles, TCLK\LOS bit (STAT0, 14H...) will be set, and the corresponding TTIPn/TRINGn will become high impedance if this channel is not used for remote loopback or is not using MCLK to transmit internal patterns (TAOS, All Zeros, PRBS and in-band loopback code).
+When TCLKn is detected again, TCLK\LOS bit (STAT0, 14H...) will be cleared.
+The reference frequency to detect a TCLKn loss is derived from MCLK.